-Performance Analysis For comparisons, we use random algorithm which is most commonly used on load balance problems.
+For comparisons, we use random algorithm which is most commonly used on load balance problems.

-Fig. 5 plots the effects brought by different strategies of deploying the public cloud.
+Figure 5 plots the effects brought by different strategies of deploying the public cloud.
 In Fig. 5, the average delay processed by single cloud is shorter than that processed by multiple clouds.
 Furthermore, the cost of deploying single cloud is less than that of deploying multiple clouds.
 Hence, by deploying multiple public clouds, we can provision high quality services as well as saving cost.
 Meanwhile, to show the effectiveness of LCC, we compare LCC to a random strategy.
 As plotted in Fig. 5, the delay of the random strategy is longer than LCC's while the cost is more than LCC's.
-As a result, our algorithm works well in the hybrid cloud environment.